salmonhabitat/sdss/README.md

 > Estimates the contribution of each threat to stress the population.

 The University of Redlands had previously developed a [Model Manager](http://www.spatial.redlands.edu/dtro/modelmanager/) which we were able to use here.
-The application lets you describe the relationships between threats and stresses.
+The application provides a means of describe the relationships between threats and stresses.
+Using the spatial data we gathered, a network was developed, and weights assigned.

 ### 3. Relative Stress Model

 > Estimates the contribution of each stress to overall population change.

 Again, the Model Manager was used for this portion of the project.
+Weights and relationships were assigned based off of previous work that is available in the documentation.

 ## Next steps

+The weights for the various threat/stress relationships were developed based on previous work and estimates.
+They do not reflect the priorities of the managers and invested parties that currently exist.
+Getting their feedback regarding weights is an important next step in developing this into an effective management tool.

 ## Changelog

-- _v0.0.1_ Initial import.
+- _v0.1.0_ Initial import.